newle/newle.github.io/14bc kendar‘s Language School.md

 3.66
 Just one part of what he said got picked up by the media and took on a life of its own.

+3.67
+It's  not as if an emissary from outer space will have slipped into school uniform and be loitering around seeking a partner.